smv1999/MNIST-using-Tensorflow/README.md

-# Working with MNIST Data Set Using Convolutional Neural Networks
+# Working with MNIST Dataset Using Convolutional Neural Networks

 With my latest advent into the field of Machine learning and Deep Learning, I tried my hands on the MNIST dataset and gained knowledge about Convolutional Neural Networks.
 ## Getting Started